SpencerRJones/mlqc/README.md

 # Machine Learning Quality Control (MLQC) algorithm for passive microwave sensors.
 This repository contains the example code for training and running the MLQC machine learning models for GMI.

-If this code has been helpful to your research, I would kindly ask that you please cite <add DOI upon publication>.
+If this code has been helpful to your research, I would kindly ask that you please cite (manuscript submitted for peer review, will add DOI upon publication).

 ## Getting Started
 These instructions will walk you through installing the repository